-ePortfolio is an electronic logbook for recording essential information about training, educational and evaluation activities that are required during the training programme.
-Trainees are required to maintain an up-to-date ePortfolio throughout BST, as it is an official record of satisfactory completion of training.
+ePortfolio is an electronic logbook for recording essential information about training, educational and evaluation activities.
+Trainees are required to maintain an up-to-date ePortfolio throughout HST, as it is an official record of satisfactory completion of training.

 Trainees must complete an ePortfolio during their training programme.
-All Trainees will be given access to the RCPI ePortfolio which is set up depending on the specialty of the Trainee.
+All Trainees will be given access to the RCPI ePortfolio which is set up depending on the specialty of the trainee.
 Trainees must complete minimum requirements for their specialty.
 Details on the minimum requirements can be found in each specialty curriculum.
 The ePortfolio is also used to conduct Trainee Evaluations and end of post feedback.